10 minutes Reading time

 Social media isn’t just a place to check out your friends’ holiday snaps.
 It’s also one of the biggest platforms to promote your brand, its ethics and show your customers what you’re all about.

-Pets at Home is top of the social charts with the highest number of brand searches and biggest owned social score.
+Pets at Home is top of the social charts with the highest number of brand searches and high owned social score.
 It’s clear to see why when you look through their social feeds.

 Here are some things we loved:

-Their brand tone of voice and aesthetic runs through everything they do which is vital to building a strong brand identity.
+Their brand tone and aesthetic runs through everything they do which is vital to building a strong brand identity.